svaksha/pythonidae/Utilities.md

 # DOCUMENTATION
 **Documentation tools**
 - [PythonTeX](https://github.com/gpoore/pythontex) :: A LaTeX package that provides fast, user-friendly access to Python code entered within a TeX document to be executed, and the output to be included in the original document.
 It also provides syntax highlighting for code within LaTeX documents via the Pygments syntax highlighter.
+PythonTeX also provides support for Ruby, Julia, and Octave programming languages.
 - [Scisphinx](https://github.com/numfocus/scisphinx) :: Sphinx extensions common to the scientific computing ecosystem.

 ----